Piers Paul Read: Alive

 Read is best known for his non-fiction book Alive: The Story of the Andes Survivors which documented the story of the 1972 crash of Uruguayan Air Force Flight 571 in the Andes Mountains.
 Alive won the Thomas More Medal for the most distinguished contribution to Catholic literature in 1974 and has sold more than five million copies worldwide.
 The book was adapted into the 1993 film Alive: The Miracle of the Andes.
+Beyond the Society (Más allá de la sociedad) is an upcoming 2026 Netflix documentary series that will be released on December 18, 2026.
+Created by J. A. Bayona and Carlos Torres, the series features interviews with the survivors, relatives of the deceased, and the actors from Society of the Snow.
+It will also include interviews with the authors Piers Paul Read and Pablo Vierci and the filmmakers Frank Marshall and J. A. Bayona.

 Other work

 Read's first notable success was his novel Monk Dawson (1969), which won him a Hawthornden Prize and a Somerset Maugham Award, and was later made into the 1998 film of the same name by Tom Waller.

 In 1978 he wrote the book The Train Robbers about the Great Train Robbery in England in 1963.
 In 1988 he was awarded a James Tait Black Memorial Prize for his book A Season in the West.
 In 2003 his authorised biography of the actor Alec Guinness was published.

 In 2009 he wrote The Death of a Pope (ISBN 9781586172954) set with the 2005 Papal conclave as a backdrop.
 In 2015 he wrote Scarpia (ISBN 9781408867501), a fictional retelling of the story in the Puccini opera Tosca.

 In 2023 he wrote A History of the Catholic Church, covering the church's history from its Jewish roots to the papacy of Pope Benedict XVI.